-Visit coves, caves and canyons, beneath rocky cliffs where only kayaks can reach by Sea Kayaking.
-Feel the freedom, relax and let your spirit soar as we paddle in Auckland onto the Pacific Ocean.
-Swimming, rock hopping & empty shell collecting are all possible along with constant photo opportunities.
+Visit coves, caves and other splendid locations, beneath rocky cliffs where only sea kayaks can reach by ocean exploration.
+Feel the expansive freedom, relax in our comfortable kayaks and let your ‘blue mind’ spirit soar as we paddle in Auckland onto the Pacific Ocean.
+Swimming, sand between your toes and empty shell collecting are all possible along with constant photo opportunities.

-The first thing you will notice when you come to SNM ‘s sea kayaking tours is our enthusiasm and pride in our work, and the areas we call home.
+The first thing you will notice on SNM ‘s sea kayaking tours is our enthusiasm and pride in our work, and the areas we call home.
 Safety audited and Department of Conservation concessionaire’s, SNM make sure they are always up to and beyond all industry standards.

-SNM caters kayak tours for a wide variety of groups ranging from Schools, Polytech, Armed Forces and Outdoor Clubs, through to every kind of traveler you can think of.
-They can put together school packages within the EOTC guidelines or even run a Duke of Edinburgh trip.
-At SNM, we love to put together special kayak packages to suit anyone.
+SNM caters kayak tours for a wide variety of groups ranging from Schools, Polytechnics, Armed Forces and Outdoor Clubs, through to every kind of traveler you can think of.
+They can put together school packages within the EOTC guidelines or even run a Duke of Edinburgh Adventurous Journey.
+At SNM, we love to put together special sea kayak packages to suit anyone.

 A sea kayak or touring kayak is a kayak developed for the sport of paddling on open waters of lakes, bays, and the ocean.
 Sea kayaks are seaworthy small boats.
 They trade off the maneuverability of whitewater kayaks for higher cruising speed, cargo capacity, ease of straight-line paddling, and comfort for long journeys.

 The term “sea kayak” is said to have originated with the 1981 publication of a book by John Dowd, who said “it wasn’t called sea kayaking until my book came out, it was called kayak touring or sea canoeing or canoe touring, blue-water paddling, coastal paddling, all those things.”